gdbooks/TileBasedGamesInOpenTK/Chapter10.md

 ###Intersection
 From the above description it becomes clear that we need to be able to get an intersection rectangle between two rectangles.
 We're going to add this ability to a common helper class.
 If this method is looking alien try to draw out all of the intersection cases on paper and follow it trough for each.

+Let's make a new file, call it **Intersections.cs** and add the follwoing class to it:

 ```cs
 using System.Drawing;